 2. Special category personal data

-We may receive personal data about you if you use any of the other sites we operate or the other services we provide.
-We also work closely with third parties (including, for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, and credit reference agencies) and may receive information about you from them.
+We may receive personal data about you if you use any of the other websites we operate, or from third parties (including, for example, clients and business partners, sub-contractors in technical, advertising networks, analytics providers, search information providers, and credit reference agencies) and may receive information about you from them.

-We use LinkedIn and job boards and their affiliate partners as publicly available sources of personal data for recruitment purposes.
+We use LinkedIn, job boards and their affiliate partners as publicly available sources of personal data for recruitment purposes.
 We may also receive information about you by word of mouth, for example by a recommendation from a friend, former or current employer(s) or former or current colleague(s).